newcleo-dev-team/lbh15/docs/source/readme_full.rst

   >>> liquid_bismuth.k
   14.395909090909093

-- Initialization from mass-specific heat capacity :math:`c_p` needs some attention because the corresponding function of temperature is not injective.
+- Initialization from mass-specific heat capacity :math:`c_p` needs some attention because the corresponding function of temperature is not invertible.
   Hence, two temperature values may be possible for the same value of :math:`c_p`.
 This occurrence must be handled carefully.
   Currently, the package allows the user to look for the root in the two distinct ranges where the function is monotone.
   The default range index is 0, which corresponds to the lowest temperature range.